USEPA/CMAQ/README.md

 # create_CMAQ_OMI_file Utility

 The utility creates the OMI_DAT input file describing how total ozone column density varies over the globe and time.
-The file support CMAQ model's in-line calculation of photolysis rates.
+The file supports CMAQ model's in-line calculation of photolysis rates.
 Creating the OMI_DAT file involves processing observations from satellites, ASCII files for the latitude/longitude distribution of the ozone column for a calendar day.
-The utility also creates IOAPI files for visualing the observations and data in the OMI_DAT file.
+The utility also creates IOAPI files for visualizing observations and the OMI_DAT file's data.
 They can differ because the utility interpolates observations to horizontal resolution of the OMI_DAT file.
 The resolution is an option specified by the utility's run-script.